m2osw/eventdispatcher/README.md

 is around 1.5Kb)
 * Server Message -- the UDP server has a specific message connection and is capable of using the message dispather.

+### Unix Sockets

+We have support for the stream Unix sockets.
+This is similar to the TCP socket.
+Like with any Unix socket, it is only available to clients running on the same computer the services they want to connect to.

+Many of our services want to connect to the communicator service which is then in charge of forwarding the messages to other computers.
+That simplifies many of the communications.
+It is also capable of broadcasting as per rules setup in the communicator.

+The Unix socket implementation is often used as an extra connection availability on a service.
+That way a service can be used via TCP or a Unix socket (and at times also with UDP).

+The following are the classes available with the streaming Unix socket
+implementation:

+* Base class -- this is the simplest which just connects and calls your `process_read()` and `process_write()` functions
+* Buffered Class -- this class implements the `process_read()` and `process_write()` functions and bufferize the data for you.
+* Message Class -- the bufferized classes are further derived to create a message class which sees the incoming and ougoing data as IPC like messages (see the `message.h/cpp` files for details about the message support)
+* Permanent Class -- the Message Class can also be made _permanent_; this means if the connection is lost, the class automatically takes care of reconnecting which all happens under the hood for you.
+* Blocking Message Class -- this classs is similar to the Message Class except it is possible to send a message and wait for the reply with a standard C++ call.

+The Permanent Class is useful when your client connects to a service which may be restarted at any time (which is pretty much 100% of the time!)
+This makes your clients very much more stable.

 ### Unix FIFO